apache/fury-site/docs/specification/xlang_implementation_guide.md

 generic unknown payload and let the application select its `UnknownCase` specialization; a target may also use Fory's carrier directly.
 Fory does not convert another module's unknown representation.
-A third-party union without this shape requires a manual serializer and does not claim structural-union wire equivalence.
+A third-party union without this shape requires a custom serializer and does not claim structural-union wire equivalence.

 An ordinary Swift generated field recursively selects a self-provided declared